 First things first, this is without a doubt the best book I have read this year and the best debut novel I have ever read.
 That’s quite the introduction I know, but Evan Winter’s The Rage of Dragons deserves all of the praise that it has been getting.

 This African inspired novel was a whirlwind from start to finish.
 From the first few pages I was hooked.
 The stakes were high from the start and they only got higher as I grew to know and love the characters.

 We follow Tau in 3rd person perspective for almost all of the book.
-Although this book was incredibly fast paced, it did not suffer from what some fast paced books do.
+Although this book was pretty fast paced, it did not suffer from what some books do.
 It did not sacrifice character development for entertainment’s sake.
 In between the incredibly well written action scenes we have so many moments where we get to know characters, their motivations, their hopes, prejudices, and struggles.
 The villains were also written very well even though they don’t get much page time.
 I cared deeply about all the characters, either loved or hated them, and that says a lot.
 I would definitely love to see some more character development for some of the side characters in future books.
-However, that didn’t bother me at all because it is the very first book with only 1 perspective and I’m sure we will see more of this in the 3 more books in this series.
+However, that didn’t bother me at all because it is the very first book with only 1 perspective.
+I’m sure we will see more of this in the 3 more books in this series.

 Within the wild ride of this story we get to see an incredible world open up to us.
 Evan Winter seamlessly weaves worldbuilding into the narrative.
 I prefer zero info dumps if possible and the author managed that brilliantly.
 I especially liked the magic system.
 It was very unique and I look forward to diving deeper into it, as well as the spiritual realm of Isihogo that is at it’s core.

 I cannot recommend a book more highly than this one.
-If you love a fast paced plot, in depth characters, and excellent worldbuilding, pick up Rage of Dragons.
+If you love a fast paced plot, in depth characters, and excellent worldbuilding, pick up The Rage of Dragons.
 You won’t regret it.